Jones sparkles in his start, Giants rally past Bucs 32-31

 Jones also lost a fumble that led to one of Winston’s TD passes to Evans, who finished with eight catches for 190 yards.

+“You never really know how it’s going to go.
+That’s the fun part.
+That’s football,” Jones said.
+“We found a way to win, found a way to finish it.
+That’s what’s most exciting.”

-Engram’s long catch and run was the highlight of a six-catch, 113-yard performance.
+Engram’s long catch and run was the highlight of a six-reception, 113-yard performance.
 Shepard, back in the lineup after missing the previous game with a concussion, had seven catches for 100 yards, including a 36-yarder that set up the winning touchdown.

 Jones played one series in New York’s season-opening loss to Dallas.
 Manning replaced Kurt Warner after the ninth game of his rookie season in 2004 and started 232 of New York’s next 233 regular-season games.
 The Giants averaged 420 yards on offense in the first two games this year, but only scored four touchdowns while averaging 15.5 points.